-Broccoli Book Club: A Podcast Analysing Thought Provoking Reads!
+Broccoli Book Club – A Socially Progressive Podcast Analysing Timely and Thought Provoking Reads!
 [AD]

 Broccoli Content presents Broccoli Book Club; a ‘real book club’ podcast that the audience can follow along on a month by month basis, bringing together socially relevant conversations and thought-provoking books.
 The series discusses literature which pushes for inquisitive and forward thinking minds to learn something new and true to everything that Broccoli Content stands for – ultimately encouraging social change.